HinodeXRT/xrtpy/docs/dem_overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Type: ``str`` or ``list`` of ``str``
 * Description: Names of the filters used in the observation, for example ``"Al-mesh"`` or ``"Be-thin"``.
-* These must correspond to filters understood by XRTpy and must match the provided temperature responses one-to-one.
+* These must correspond to valid XRT filters and must match the provided temperature responses one-to-one.

 2. Observed intensities
 ~~~~~~~~~~~~~~~~~~~~~~~